shimniok/dupfinder/README.md

 # Duplicate File Finder

 A command-line tool to find duplicate files in a directory using MD5 checksums.
+Developed with assistance from Warp (see *AI* below).

 ## Features